nautobot/nautobot-plugin-ssot-aci/docs/install_configure.md

                    }
 ```

+#### Per-APIC settings

-The APIC URL and credentials should be created as environment variables on the host system.
+The APIC URL and credentials need to be created as environment variables on the host system.

-Multiple APIC instances can be configured for synchronization and this is achieved by using a `_` character and identifier appended to  the names of environment variables.
-In the example below this APIC will be called `NTC`.
-Instead of `NTC` you could, for example,  use   `CHCG01` to identify an APIC instance in your Chicago facility.
+You can configure multiple APIC instances for synchronization.
+To do this, append `_` character, followed by an identifier, to the names of environment variables.

+In the example below, configured APIC uses `NTC` for an identifier.
+Instead of `NTC` you could, for example, use `CHCG01` to configure an APIC instance in your Chicago facility.

 ```bash